disneystreaming/smithy4s/modules/docs/src/01-overview/01-intro.md

 * quickly synthetise http/rest servers and clients
 * synthetise pure-scala AWS clients
 * synthetise CLI tools
-* and has the potential for much, much more !
+* and has the potential for much, much more!